Spiderjockey02/Discord-Bot/README.md

   * Eval command for bug testing.
   * Bug command for users to write their own bug reports.
   * Reload commands.
-* Radio
-  * Listen to the radio while in a call.
-(Currently 7 radio-stations)
 * Moderation
   * Auto-Moderation (highly customisable)
   * Get info on role, user and server.